-- Remove crust from oven and lay apples without liquid (if there is any) on top of the baked crust evenly.
-Sprinkle with topping.
+- Remove crust from the oven and evenly arrange apples without liquid (if there is any) on top of the baked crust.
+Sprinkle with the pecan topping.
 Bake at 350°F/ 175°C for 30-35 minutes.
 Remove from the oven and let cool completely.
 Then lift the bars out of the pan with the paper and cut into 9 bars (or more if preferred).
 Store in an airtight container in the fridge for up to 3 days.

 You can find the video in the post above.
 If you don't see a video, please check your browser settings.

 These will be added to our favs!!!
 I toasted the pecans first which added a lovely depth of flavour and eliminated the oats due to allergies.
 I was concerned that the crust was not going to be sturdy enough.
 It was.
 Excellent recipe thx!

 Sabine, I will be thinking about you and Mario traveling across the ocean next Tuesday (or Wednesday).
 I hope you have nothing but a safe and "uneventful" flight, but a most spectacular and exciting trip to New York.
 May you delight in all of the delicious foods of the city and take in the sights and sounds that only NY has to offer.
 Take pictures! 🙂 And if I may say, I think you are incredibly brave to travel so far and go in search of adventure.
 You are living the life that you want--keep living the dream, Sabine.